Tennis-Americans Gauff, Pegula off at a canter at Australian Open | Sports-Games

 Tennis-Americans Gauff, Pegula off at a canter at Australian Open

+"It definitely gives me a lot of confidence winning matches like that, knowing I'm playing really focused every single point and not letting any kind of points or games go to waste," said Pegula.
+"Definitely first matches are always really tough, especially at a slam, there's so much hype and anxious nerves leading up.
+So I'm glad it just went very smooth."

+Danielle Collins, runner up to Ash Barty at Melbourne Park last year, had an injury timeout for a knee issue before grinding out a 7-5 5-7 6-4 win over Anna Kalinskaya.
+"Any time you're on the court playing three-hour matches, you especially want to win, so I just needed to push through the hurdle a little bit," the 13th seeded American said.

-"It's definitely fun coming in as a top seed, it's a new experience for me."
-Amanda Anisimova was unable to continue the good start for American women at the first Grand Slam since Serena Williams hung up her racket as the 28th seed tumbled out 6-3 6-4 at the hands of Ukrainian Marta Kostyuk.
+"Definitely had a scare there with the injury in the first set but I was able to work through it.
+I'm just counting my lucky stars there a bit, it really was not a good start for me."
+Amanda Anisimova was unable to continue the good start for American women at the first Grand Slam since Serena Williams hung up her racket, the 28th seed tumbling out 6-3 6-4 at the hands of Ukrainian Marta Kostyuk.

-With last year's winner Ash Barty and Williams both retired, and twice champion Naomi Osaka pregnant with her first child, Melbourne Park will almost certainly crown a first-time women's champion this year.
-There were also convincing early wins on Monday for two former U.S. Open champions who have been unable to build on their Grand Slam success.
+With Barty and Williams both retired, and twice champion Naomi Osaka pregnant with her first child, Melbourne Park will almost certainly crown a first-time women's champion this year.
+There were convincing early wins on Monday for two former U.S. Open champions who have been unable to build on their Grand Slam success.

 Canadian Bianca Andreescu, the 2020 champion at Flushing Meadows, beat Marie Bouzkova 6-2 6-4, while 2021 winner Emma Raducanu made light work of Tamara Korpatsch in a 6-3 6-2 victory.
 Briton Raducanu, now 20, will next face teenager Gauff, who came into the year's first Grand Slam on the back of a title win in Auckland and confirmed her good form with a 6-1 6-4 win over Katerina Siniakova on Rod Laver Arena.

-Showcasing her great athleticism and improving skills at the net, Gauff raced through the opening set in 22 minutes before Czech Siniakova found her range with the forehand to put up a fight in the second.
-Seventh seed Gauff had to come back from a break down in the second set and faced three break points as she served for the match but was happy with her performance.

-"I'm really pleased with myself," the 18-year-old said.
-"Katerina's a fighter and we saw that today.
-We had some excellent points in the last game but I think I just stayed mentally there."
+Greek sixth seed Maria Sakkari also had a straightforward 6-1 6-4 win over China's Yuan Yue to set up a tie against Russian qualifier Diana Shnaider.
 Italian 15th seed Jannik Sinner, a quarter-finalist last year, was the first man to reach the second round, rolling over Briton Kyle Edmund 6-4 6-0 6-2 on John Cain Arena.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)